 Alcohol & Drugs

 Alcohol is not allowed in any public areas of the building or in rooms occupied by underage residents.
-Please keep in mind, most alcohol situations are brought to our attention because of disruptive behavior.
-This behavior is addressed through student conduct and may require the Behavioral Health Options (Options) educational programs or other educational sanctions.
+Most alcohol situations are brought to attention because of disruptive behavior.
+This behavior is addressed through student conduct and may require attendance to Behavioral Health Options (Options).
 The cost of the Options program is the responsibility of the student.

 Decorations & Room Displays

-Some residence halls have elevators.
+Some Residence Halls have elevators.
 Residents should not tamper with or vandalize these elevators.
 Residents responsible for damage to elevators will be billed and the resident may be subject to disciplinary action and/or criminal charges.

-All outside doors and certain public access areas within the residence halls will be monitored using electronic devices such as video cameras and door access readers.
+All outside doors and certain public access areas within the Residence Halls will be monitored using electronic devices such as video cameras and door access readers.
 This monitoring is for the protection and safety of the residents and Residence Life property.